 Scotland is part of the four nation framework of the UK.
 This ensures England, Scotland, Wales, and Northern Ireland take a coordinated approach to managing the spread of coronavirus.

-The Scottish Government COVID-19: A Framework For Decision Making document is available here.
+- The Scottish Government’s COVID-19: A Framework For Decision Making document

-UK firms can get the latest official coronavirus guidance from the HSE here.
+- Latest official coronavirus guidance from the HSE for UK firms

 Pro-Sapien is the go-to provider of enterprise Environmental, Health & Safety (EHS) software on SharePoint and Office 365.
 Developed with high risk and heavily regulated sectors in mind, Pro-Sapien’s award-winning software harnesses the Office 365 platform to to support a range of EHS and Quality functions.